-- 1. CDR notifies practitioner of audit. - 2.
-Practitioner submits required documentation as specified in the CPE section of this Guide under "Audit Documentation to Retain."
+- 1. CDR notifies practitioner of audit.

+- Practitioner submits the required documentation specified in the CPE section of this Guide under "Required Documentation to Retain."

-- 3. Documentation is reviewed by CDR. - CDR requests additional documentation as needed (e.g. content outlines and instructor bios may be required to verify compliance with PDP criteria). - 5.
+- 3. Documentation is reviewed by CDR.

+- 4. CDR requests additional documentation as needed. - 5.
 If the practitioner meets the audit requirements, then the practitioner is notified of successful completion of the audit process.
 If the practitioner does not meet the audit requirements due to discrepancies or missing information, then the audit documentation is sent to the Academy of Nutrition and Dietetics Ethics Committee for review. - 6.
 Practitioner is notified of the results of the Academy's Ethics Committee review meeting. - 7.
 If found in noncompliance, practitioner has opportunity to appeal. - 8.
 Practitioner is notified of final audit result.